Sorry everyone, April was definitely a sloooow reading month for me, so almost nothing to report here.

 6. Ash Trays

 7. Toilet Seat Cover.
-Is this supposed to be one of those sitting-on-a-throne references?
+Is this supposed to be one of those sitting-on-a-throne references?8.
+The Royal Refridgerator.
+Is this just in case you ever forgot who your future monarchs are?

 9. Heritage Condoms.
 I thought royals wanted heirs?